cloudposse/atmos/demo/screengrabs/scripts/README.md

 ## Demo Scripts

-This folder contains scripts that are used to produce automated headless demos of atmos.
+This folder contains scripts that are used to produce automated headless demos of Atmos.

 > [!IMPORTANT]
-> These scripts not required for the operation of atmos.
-They are examples of invoking atmos on the command line.
+> These scripts not required for the operation of Atmos.
+They are examples of invoking Atmos on the command line.